Homepage / Popular Bullion Refiners: Johnson Matthey

 The "JM" Diamond ID Mark on the left is usually on the same bar as the oval ID Mark on the right.

-The "JM" Diamond ID Mark used by Johnson Matthey on their silver bullion bars was commonplace.
+The "JM" Diamond ID Mark used by Johnson Matthey on their silver bullion bars was common.

 The maple leaf (above) is usually on the same bar with one of the other Johnson Matthey identification marks.